animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > Those were the earliest days of Golden Age Peak TV.
 2011 - 2013, just when the shows were at their best, and yet no one had quite yet noticed... but I was rabid.
 Buffy started in the 90s, and my rabid-ness went into the Peak TV past as well.
 >
-> Back then, all the best *shows* got cancelled, for which Joss Whedon was notorious, because of Firefly.
->
 > It wasn't until my senior year, that I met anybody who liked Buffy the Vampire Slayer, these two kids who went to a private school, who I met because I saw one of them had a totally different shared interest from a comment he made on Facebook, and I messaged him, he wanted to hang out to my surprise, and then he invited me to his birthday party where I met other kids who went to his school, including the other one, one of his friends who walked right up to me with a big smile and was so enthusiastic that I shared her love of Buffy. <!--We loved it — an unusual amount — the meeting was "serendipitious."
 But at that school, a private wealthier school, those tastes seemed surprisingly more appreciated, and I found in college, while still usually rare to meet other fans, the taste was more commonly appreciated, too, and the two best friends I made after befriending these-two-who-I-wish-there-was-time-to-have-been-my-best-friends were also remarkably serendipitous (is that sentence coherent?).-->
 >
 > <!--I really regretted not being able to become closer friends with them. -->